 You also understand the details of how it operates, and many people choose to lead with this information.
 But most non-technical people don’t want to understand the ins and outs of how the software works.

 They do want to know how it can improve their lives or make their jobs easier.
-When talking to a CFO, explain the potential to free up working capital, the rapid ROI and the potential of making an impact on corporate operations.
+When talking to a CFO, explain the opportunity to free up working capital, the rapid ROI, and the potential of making an impact on corporate operations.
 When talking to a Controller or an AP Department Manager elaborate on the lower cost per invoice, shorter invoice processing times and higher number of invoices processed per FTE (full time employee).